‘FAIR – supporting auto accident victims through advocacy and education’

 The Brain’s Way of Healing is about neuroplasticity’s next step — healing the brain using totally non-invasive methods, including patterns of energy to resynchronize the brain’s neurons when illness or injury causes them to fire improperly.
 It’s revolutionary and in some instances shocking — we’ll see people’s lifelong afflictions improved, or, in some cases cured almost miraculously.
 But these are not miracles, and Dr. Doidge explains the science behind these improvements. http://www.cbc.ca/natureofthings/episodes/the-brains-way-of-healing

 “Few studies have looked at whether traumatic brain injuries cause impulse control problems,” said the study’s lead author, Cole Vonder Haar, a former postdoctoral research fellow in the UBC department of psychology who is now an assistant professor at West Virginia University.
-“This is partly because people who experience a are sometimes risk-takers, making it difficult to know if impulsivity preceded the brain injury or was caused by it.
-But our study confirms for the first time that even a can cause impulse control problems.”
+“This is partly because people who experience a brain injury are sometimes risk-takers, making it difficult to know if impulsivity preceded the brain injury or was caused by it.
+But our study confirms for the first time that even a mild brain injury can cause impulse control problems.”

 Being in a motor vehicle accident is a shocking experience.